backstage/backstage/.changeset/curly-rats-fold.md

 ---

 - Finished TODO to remove code snippet that was supposed to be removed in April 2022
+- Removed test for the TODO code snippet
 - Refactored `parsePagination()`, `stringifyPagination()`, and `addCondition()` to be more readable
 - In `parseFilter()`, the `isNegationEntityFilter` check is earlier for faster recursion